Discover the career path of Cillian Murphy, from the first major opportunity to industry-changing achievements.

 In 1998, Cillian Murphy starred in Shakespeare's Much Ado About Nothing.

-In 1999, Cillian Murphy acted in The Country Boy and Juno and the Paycock.
+In 1999, Cillian Murphy starred in the theatre productions of The Country Boy, and Juno and the Paycock.

 In 2000, Cillian Murphy appeared in the short film Filleann an Feall.

-In 2001, Cillian Murphy auditioned for the role of Patrick/"Kitten" Braden in Breakfast on Pluto.
+In 2001, Cillian Murphy auditioned for the role of Patrick/Kitten Braden in Breakfast on Pluto.

 In 2001, Cillian Murphy reprised his role in the screen adaptation of Disco Pigs.